simianAstronaut/pi-hole-visualizer/README.md

 ![sense-hat display](https://github.com/simianAstronaut/pi-hole-visualizer/blob/master/images/sense_hat.gif)

 ### Details
-- Pi-hole Visualizer alternates between displaying a bar chart of DNS traffic and a spiral graph representing overall percentage of ads blocked.
+- Pi-hole Visualizer alternates between displaying a bar chart of DNS traffic and a spiral graph representing the daily percentage of ads blocked.

 - Column height in the bar chart represents the relative level of DNS traffic generated for a specific time interval in the previous 24-hour timeframe.
-The selected time interval ranges from 10 minutes to 2 hours.
+The selected time interval ranges from 10 minutes to 3 hours.
 Color can be used to represent the intensity of DNS traffic or the percentage of ads blocked.

-- In the spiral graph, the overall percentage of ads blocked in the previous 24-hour timeframe is represented by the number of red pixels displayed.
+- In the spiral graph, the daily percentage of ads blocked is represented by the number of red pixels displayed.

 - Additional options include specifying the orientation of the display and low-light mode.